fixikmila/Elevator/README.md

 Usage:

+In SimpleTest.java there are tests checking the functionality of the classes.

 You can use class ElevatorManagerAbstract and its implementation ElevatorManager.
 The functions you can use are defined in ElevatorManagerInterface and they are:

 void pickup(int floor, boolean direction); -- the button is pressed on the floor and its direction is false if person wants to go down and true if up